Jehangira

-Jehangira (جہانگیرا) is a town in the Khyber-Pakhtunkhwa province of Pakistan.
+Jehangira (جہانگیرا) is a town in the District Swabi, Khyber-Pakhtunkhwa province of Pakistan.

 Overview and history

-According to 1872 land management records from when the area was under the control of the Khushal Khan Khattak, Jehangir Khan founded Jehangira in 1681.
-Originally, the place was known as Jehangira Awan but over time came to be known by the current name of Jehangira.
+According to 1870-72 land management records, when the area was under the control of the Afzal Khan Khattak Grand Son of Khushal Khan Khattak, he awarded jehangira village to inhabitants of that time for their service and loyalty which is mentioned in 1870 jehangira land and owners record.

+The place was known as Jehangir khan but over time came to be known by the current name of Jehangira.

 In 1818, during Ranjit Singh's invasion of the Peshawar Valley, Jehangira was badly damaged by the Sikhs.
 The Sikhs built an army post inside Jehangira in order to control the area and launched a boat service across the river to connect it with Peshawar.

 In the aftermath of the Second Anglo-Sikh War, the area came under British rule in March 1849 and the region became part of British India.
 Under British colonialism, the residents built a checkpoint and a police station on the bank of Kabul River as well as a floating bridge over the river.
 After the independence of Pakistan from British rule in 1956, the local government has used the former British checkpoint as a police station.

 In 1970, a reinforced hollow-core concrete bridge was constructed over the river, now known as Jehangira bridge.
 During a period of flooding in July 2010, the bridge was submerged under water for several hours.

 As time passed, the village's population increased and it started to grow into adjacent populated areas.
 Many new markets and industries emerged in the area and some people started to refer to the entire municipal area as "Jehangira town".

-Jehangira was originally divided into two municipal governments under two different districts: Eastern Jehangira (under the Swabi district) and Western Jehangira (under the Nowshera District).
-However, on July 3, 2005, the government of the North-West Frontier Province announced the merger of these municipal governments.
+Jehangira divided into two municipal governments under two different districts: Eastern Jehangira (under the Swabi district) and Western Jehangira which is Tehsil (under the Nowshera District).